gurol/DsFeatFreqDistFit/README.md

 ```
 / [root]
 ├── code
-│   ├── dsdist.R : Script calculating data set distributions and generating all the related figures (more than the article)
+│   ├── dsfeatfreqdist.R : Script calculating data set distributions and generating all the related figures (more than the article)
 │   ├── utils.R : Common utility script used by other scripts
 │   ├── LICENSE : License file
 │   ├── README.md : This help file